 PMO Setup: Your How To Guide

 No matter how effective your project and program management efforts are, they can always be improved upon.
-When something isn’t going right in a project — progress is delayed, there’s a lack of visibility into project status, scope is out of control — a project or program management office or PMO could be just the antidote.
+When something isn’t going right in a project — progress is delayed, there’s a lack of visibility into project status, scope is out of control — a project or program management office (PMO) could be just the antidote!